In the last post we learnt about the GREASE-FALL, which is “how to distribute the fats in order to obtain a specific kind of cream”.

 Passion fruit oil

-I am sure there would be more and more things to know about fatty acids but this is what I have found so far.
+I am sure there would be more and more things to tell about fatty acids but maybe in a future post.